 Kristen, Sam, and Jeff have an open adoption.
-Their level of openness goes beyond what Adoptions From The Heart requires.
+Their level of openness goes beyond what the agency requires.
 Kristen visits her birth son’s family at least four times a year.
 Sam and Jeff often share photos of Logan with Kristen directly and through Facebook.
 On numerous occasions, they have attended Kristen’s other children’s birthday parties.

 “They make it so I don’t have to question whether or not Logan is taken care of or loved.
 They make me feel loved unconditionally and like I am a part of their family.
 If it wasn’t for our openness and how understanding and loving they are, I wouldn’t be able to get through it.
 Our relationship is incredible, and I couldn’t ask for a better one,” said Kristen.

 Pregnant and have questions?
 We can help answer your questions by telling us what works best for you.

 When asked about what life is like as parents, Sam and Jeff have described it as being “simply wonderful.”
 “Logan is simply the happiest child in the world.
 He is just so funny, loving, and caring at such a young age.
 We know Kristen is happy seeing him grow and being happy, and that’s very fulfilling to us because that is why she chose us to be his parents,” said Jeff.
 Kristen has just celebrated three years clean from her addiction, and she feels that having Logan helped her to find the motivation she needed to turn her life around.